 His encounter, 2 years later, with French guitarist Denis Gouzil marks a decisive orientation in his musical career: he discovers Jazz with him and gets instantly passionate for this music and its improvised aspects in particular.
 This encounter, taking place on the guitar, seals once and for all his link to this instrument.

 He studies Jazz harmony and improvisation for 3 years, and at the age of 18, starts playing in Bordeaux in various bands, like a guitar octet with Denis Gouzil and Yves Carbonne (Compagnie Lubat, Carbonne / diPiazza / Manring).

-Since he moved to Paris in order to continue his scientific studies at the age of 21, Didier Verna attempts to maintain both his careers as an assistant professor in computer science and as a musician (and also as an Aikido teacher).
+Since he moved to Paris in order to continue his scientific studies at the age of 21, Didier Verna manages both his careers as a professor of computer science and as a musician (and also as an Aikido teacher).
 He hence continues his Jazz formation as a self-taught, multiplying musical experiences both in bands (from trio to septet, or even in a guitar sextet with a rhythm section) and in styles (jazz rock, modern jazz, brazilian...).
 Meanwhile, he develops a vocal jazz technique very much inspired from the work of Bobby Mc Ferrin and begins giving voice solo sessions.

 In 2001, he meets pianist Thierry Lalo and creates with him a piano / vocal duet, an adaptation and extension of his solo vocal work to a total improvisation duel.